pablocarderam/opqua/README.md

 - data -- dataframe with model history as produced by saveToDf function

 _Keyword Arguments:_
+- compositionDataFrame -- output of compositionDf() if already computed (Pandas DataFrame, None by default)
 - populations -- IDs of populations to include in analysis; if empty, uses
 - all populations in model (default empty list; list of Strings)
 - type_of_composition -- field of data to count totals of, can be either